 She was an avid reader, especially of Dean Koontz novels, and loved to watch thriller, science fiction and anime movie marathons with her nephew, Tristan, and daughter, Isabella, and occasionally indulged in Audrey Hepburn classics with her college friend, Jeanne.
 A fan of almost all genres of music, Tatiana could often be seen dancing around her kitchen and singing to her plants as she indulged in the joy of cooking for her family, often trying out new recipes and sharing them with her friends.
 She was also an HGTV enthusiast and would spend a good deal of time ensuring her family’s home was beautifully and comfortably designed and decorated.

 Tatiana was an angel God gifted to us for far too short a time, and she will be truly missed.
 She leaves behind her adored parents, Wilfrid and Athalie Desir, beloved husband Kim Wolff, precious daughter Isabella Wolff, sister/friend Jeanne LoVette (Michael), Godchildren Devinn and Kyndall LoVette, cherished cousin Karl Lissade (Victor), brother-in-law Tom Wolff (Christine), sister-in-law Jennifer Hayes- Zelmer (Gregory), nephews Tristan and Matthew Wolff, nieces Nicole Hayes and Kourtney Zelmer, adopted daughter Alicia Frost, track team friends Tina Leake (Doug), Bridgette Rosa and Vanessa Thompson, and a host of family and friends here in Texas, New York, Haiti and throughout the world, who loved her dearly.

-To send flowers to Tatiana's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Tatiana Desir Wolff, please visit our floral store.